wscherphof/essix/README.md

 - One-line commands for scaling by ading/removing application server or database instances
 - One-line commands for scaling by ading/removing swarm computing nodes
 - Development environment identical to production environment
-- Transparent Swarm environment ranging from a one-node laptop to multi-continent clouds
+- Transparent Swarm environments ranging from a one-node laptop to multi-continent clouds

 - Secure user sessions (log in, log out)
 - Sign up with email address verification